Current tuition and fee information can be found online.

 Any student who decides not to attend must officially withdraw from the University for the term.
 You must drop all of your classes by 11:59PM the day prior to the start of the term to avoid potentially owing a debt to the university.

 An appeals process exists for students who believe that individual circumstances warrant exceptions from published policy.
-Students can file a University Fee Appeal, or visit the Cashier’s Office located in Cougar Central (CRAVEN 3800).
+Students can file a Fee Appeal Form, or visit the Cashier’s Office located in Cougar Central (CRAVEN 3800).

 Petitions for refunds outside the scope of published policy are approved only when applicants can demonstrate exceptional circumstances, and the Chief Financial Officer or designee determines that the tuition and fees were not earned by the University.